Force multiplication: Bombers

 At one extreme, a stealth aircraft like the Northrop Grumman B-2 Spirit strategic bomber can attack a target without needing the large numbers of escort fighter aircraft, electronic-warfare aircraft, Suppression of Enemy Air Defenses, and other supporting aircraft that would be needed were conventional bombers used against the same target.

 Precision-guided munitions (PGM) give an immense multiplication.
-The Thanh Hoa Bridge in North Vietnam had been only mildly damaged by approximately 800 sorties by aircraft armed with conventional Unguided bombs, but had one of its spans destroyed by a 12-plane mission, of which 8 carried laser-guided bombs.
+The Thanh Hóa Bridge in North Vietnam had been only mildly damaged by approximately 800 sorties by aircraft armed with conventional unguided bombs, but had one of its spans destroyed by a 12-plane mission, of which 8 carried laser-guided bombs.
 Two small subsequent missions, again with laser-guided bombs, completed the destruction of this target.
-Precision guided munitions are one example of what has been called the Revolution in Military Affairs.
+Precision-guided munitions are one example of what has been called the Revolution in Military Affairs.
 In World War II, British night bombers could hit, at best, an area of a city.

-Modern PGMs commonly put a bomb within 3–10 meters of its target (see Circular error probable), and most carry an explosive charge significant enough that this uncertainty is effectively voided.
+Modern PGMs commonly put a bomb within 3–10 meters of its target (see circular error probable), and most carry an explosive charge significant enough that this uncertainty is effectively voided.
 See the use of heavy bombers in direct support of friendly troops in Afghanistan, using the technique of Ground-Aided Precision Strike.